 You, as the caregiver, have to take these people where they want to go, when they want to go if you take away their ability to get around.
 If you cannot accommodate this, for whatever reason, then you need to help them find alternative modes of transportation.
 They must understand that they will not be stranded at home, unable to go anywhere.

 If your mother has driven to the beauty shop for some 40 years, telling her one day she can't do that anymore is going to be difficult to say the least.
-But the reality is that we live in a society that is sue-happy.
-People will sue you for anything.
-If your loved one is involved in an accident, and, God forbid someone is seriously hurt or dies, there will be a law suit.
+But the reality is that if your loved one is involved in an accident, and, God forbid someone is seriously hurt or dies, there will be a law suit.
 You can bet on that.
 One accident could land them in jail or a cemetery, and no one wants that.
 The law is the law.
 And if your loved one is involved in an accident where someone dies and it is attributed to their condition, they will be held accountable.

 My insurance company, for example, knows of my diagnosis.
 To not disclose this would be fraud, in my opinion, and would only come back to bite us in the end.
 They told me they will cover any accident I am in, whether it is my fault or someone else’s.
 However, they will immediately drop me after that.
 I would still be able to get insurance, but I definitely would not be able to afford it.
 So, just not disclosing this to the insurance companies is not the answer.
 Be truthful.

 But always remember that, just because someone is diagnosed with dementia, that doesn't mean they cannot drive by default.
-When this happens, you are lumping all patients together and that is not only wrong, it is discrimination.
+When this happens, you are lumping all patients together.
 Every patient is different.
 If they are no longer capable behind the wheel, take the keys, hide them, disable the vehicle by taking off a battery cable or sell it.
 Do what you have to in order to keep them and others safe.

 Driving is a privilege, not a right.
 But you cannot take away this privilege just because of a dementia diagnosis.
 Many patients can and do drive in the early stages.
-It is imperative that caregivers watch for signs that clearly show their loved ones should not be driving.
+That said, it is a progressive disease.
+It is imperative that caregivers watch for signs that clearly show their loved ones should no longer be driving.
 Be realistic about their abilities and their limitations.
 Be smart.
 Have a plan.
 Then, as we say, have another.